 spark” object; which is an instance of SparkSession class.
 We can directly use this object where required in spark-shell.
 Start your “

 pyspark” shell from

-Similar to PySpark shell, In most of the tools, the environment itself creates default SparkSession object for us to use so you don’t have to worry about creating SparkSession object.
+Similar to the PySpark shell, in most of the tools, the environment itself creates a default SparkSession object for us to use so you don’t have to worry about creating a SparkSession object.

 builder() as explained below.